eljoeljo/ai-assistant/README.md

-This application is meant to simulate an AI chatbot similar to ChatGPT
+This application is meant to simulate an AI chatbot similar to ChatGGPT